Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 Template #2: Simple lesson plan template

-Speaking of simplicity, our next lesson plan template is designed to serve those instances when you need a simple lesson plan outline you can quickly fill out.
+Our simple lesson plan template is perfect for those times when you need a lesson plan outline you can quickly fill out.

 Simple lesson plan template